-Trumaine Jefferson Signs with Houston Track & Field
+Trumaine Jefferson signs with the University of Houston Track & Field program.

 May 31, 2014